SovereignCloudStack/k8s-cluster-api-provider/README.md

 Currently, we are using restricted AppCreds which can not create further AppCreds.
-This means that all clusters created from the management node will belong to the same OpenStack project and use the same Credentials.
+This means that all clusters created from the management node will belong to the same OpenStack project and use the same credentials.
 Obviously, nothing prevents you from copying a secondary AppCred into the VM and creating appropriate secrets to talk to other projects or other clouds simultaneously.